-Flood Zone Data Source(s) FEM FRAMS, NCFHM Criteria 1 Skerries is designated as a large town in the Regional Planning Guidelines.
-The zoned lands represent employment opportunities located to the west of Skerries.
-This will provide a significant local employment area where the promotion of new local employment opportunities will be encouraged, in accordance with the Regional Planning Guidelines.
-The National Planning Framework (NPF), supported by the National Development Plan (NDP), is the Government's high-level strategic plan for shaping the future growth and development of the Country, centred around ten National Strategic Outcomes (NSOS), which are underpinned by National Policy Objectives (NPOs).
+Flood Zone Data Source(s) FEM FRAMS, NCFHM The National Planning Framework (NPF), supported by the National Development Plan (NDP), is the Government's high-level strategic plan for shaping the future growth and development of the Country, centred around ten National Strategic Outcomes (NSOS), which are underpinned by National Policy Objectives (NPOs).
 The Eastern and Midland Regional Spatial and Economic Strategy 2019-2031 (EMRSES) is a strategic plan to support implementation of the NPF and NDP, with the approach guided by sixteen Regional Policy Objectives (RPOs).
-Fingal is located within the Dublin Region and partly within the Dublin Metropolitan Area, with the remainder of the County, located within the Core Region.
+Criteria 1 Fingal is located within the Dublin Region and partly within the Dublin Metropolitan Area, with the remainder of the County, located within the Core Region.
 The development within the DMA forms a central part of the policy within the RSES guided by the Dublin Metropolitan Area Strategic Plan (MASP), with Swords listed as a Key Town and areas classified as Dublin City and Suburbs, this includes Blanchardstown, Baldoyle, Sutton, Howth, Belcamp, Balgriffin, Santry, Charlestown, and Meakestown.
-Development within the Core Area will continue to become more self-sustaining and to attract high quality knowledge-based employment at strategic accessible locations.
+Development within the Core Area will continue to become more self- sustaining and to attract high quality knowledge-based employment at strategic accessible locations.
 Development within Fingal is consistent with RSES and MASP.
 Skerries forms part of the Core Area within the Settlement Hierarchy of the EMRA Regional Spatial and Economic Strategy.

-Criteria 2 While the site is undeveloped, the zoning is considered necessary to provide opportunity for employment.
-The area is on the outskirts of the town of Skerries and is considered appropriate zoning.
-Skerries is a compact coastal town served by a railway station.
+Criteria 2 Skerries is a compact coastal town served by a railway station.
 Benefiting from a well-defined town centre and access to coastal amenities and a regional park, it is considered that future residential development would be managed through a master-planning process.
 The development strategy reflects its status as a self-sustaining town, and the need to protect the character of the historic core, to consolidate development within well-defined boundaries and provide retail at an appropriate level for the town's needs.
 Skerries is essential to provide viable housing alternatives to housing in the open countryside with the level of growth managed through the Core Strategy and the Local Area Plan process, providing opportunities for the establishment of sustainable rural communities.
 The town is essential as a local driver to provide a range of functions for their resident population and their surrounding catchments including housing, employment, services and retail and leisure opportunities.
-The zoning or designation of the lands for the particular use or development type is required to achieve the proper planning and sustainable of the urban settlement and in particular: • Is essential to facilitate regeneration and / or expansion of the centre of the urban settlement. • Comprises significant previously developed and / or underutilised lands. • Is within or adjoining the core of an established or designated urban settlement. • Will be essential in achieving compact and sustainable urban growth.
+The zoning or designation of the lands for the particular use or development type is required to achieve the proper planning and sustainable of the urban settlement and in particular: Is essential to facilitate regeneration and / or expansion of the centre of the urban settlement.
+Comprises significant previously developed and / or underutilised lands.
+Is within or adjoining the core of an established or designated urban settlement. • Will be essential in achieving compact and sustainable urban growth. • There are no suitable alternative lands for the particular use in areas at lower risk of flooding within or adjoining the core of the urban settlement.
 Criteria 3 This SFRA has demonstrated that parts of the zoned lands are at risk of flooding and within Flood Zone A and Flood Zone B. The source of the flood zone data (FEM FRAMS, NCFHM) is considered suitable for this Stage 2 Initial Flood Risk Assessment.
-It is recommended that an appropriately detailed site-specific FRA be submitted with any planning application for proposed development of those lands demonstrated to be at risk of flooding to ensure future development satisfies Criteria 3 of this Justification Test.
 Site-specific FRAs should be prepared in accordance with the development management guidance set out in Section 6 of this SFRA.
 Development proposals in Flood Zone A or B shall be subject to a Stage 3 Site Specific Flood Risk Assessment and a Development Management Justification Test where applicable.